 And then there’s Quadriga co-founder Michael Patryn.
-Some people—actually, a lot of people—believe Patryn is convicted money launderer Omar Dhanani and that he changed his name to disguise his criminal past after the U.S. deported him back to Canada.
+Some people—actually, a lot of people—believe Patryn is convicted money launderer Omar Dhanani who changed his name to disguise his criminal past after the U.S. deported him back to Canada.
 I am not saying Patryn is Dhanani.
-I’ll leave you to draw your own conclusion.
+I’ll leave you, the reader, to draw your own conclusion.
 But I’d be remiss not to include Dhanani’s earlier dealings on my timeline.

 Also, a few words on how the exchange handled its banking.
 Quadriga had no company bank accounts.
-If you wanted to purchase crypto on the exchange, you would send your money to one of Quadriga’s third-party payment processors via a bank wire, an Interac e-transfer or a bank draft.
-Once your fiat was received, your Quadriga account would then be credited with QuadrigaCX Bucks (archive), a digital stand in for real dollars.
+If you wanted to purchase crypto on the exchange, you would send fiat to one of Quadriga’s third-party payment processors via bank wire, Interac e-transfer or bank draft.
+Once your fiat was received, Quadriga would credit your account with QuadrigaCX Bucks, a digital stand-in for real dollars, Canadian or USD.

 “All account fundings are considered to be purchases of QuadrigaCX Bucks.
 These are units that are used for the purposes of purchasing Bitcoin or other cryptocurrencies.
 QuadrigaCX Bucks are NOT Canadian Dollars.
 Any notation of $, CAD, or USD refers to an equivalent unit in QuadrigaCX Bucks, which exist for the sole purpose of buying and selling Bitcoin and other cryptocurrencies.